ananyab1909/StegaSpy/README.md

 # Steganography

-A fast and simple steganography website to encode and decode text, audio, video and text.
+A fast and simple steganography website to encode and decode image, audio, video and text.

 ## Highlights
 1. Simple and Fast.